Moving Authority

 • The UCR applies to anyone transporting cargo or passengers across state or provincial lines.

-• Under this program, motor carriers must register their business with the Unified Carrier Registration System (UCR) and pay a registration fee based on their number of vehicles operated.
+• Under this program, motor carriers must register their business with the Unified Carrier Registration System (UCR) and pay a registration fee based on the number of vehicles operated.

 • The system also helps states verify the proper licensing of drivers operating interstate commercial vehicles and provides them with access to updated information on carrier status throughout North America.